inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

       <CLICK ON LINK>

-But of course, Elon's nightmare is really just down to each of today's streaming services CONTINUING to be its own silo - basically it's a reflection of Tim's same frustrations 33 years ago.
+But of course, Elon's nightmare is really just down to each of today's streaming services CONTINUING to be its own silo - basically it's just a reflection of Tim's same frustrations 33 years ago.

 Anyway, in this TED talk, Tim goes on to explain that his original vision for the Web was always to make INDIVIDUAL PIECES OF DATA interoperable and